 The database currently partners with other organizations like Discover Magazine, WHYY and the National Science Teachers Association.

 “There are two offshoots to this, because when I was in grad school I also learned a little bit more about how people can play a role not just in doing the science and helping with research,” she said.
-“It also is shaping science policy and having direct conversations with people who are making the policy.”
+“It also is shaping science policy and”

 Cavalier is also the founder of Science Cheerleader, a website and organization that works with a mix of current and former NFL and NBA cheerleaders who have or want to pursue a career in science.